 Library databases typically provide drop-down boxes ➊ containing the Boolean operators AND, OR and NOT.

-How will the database process this search?
+How will a database process the above search?